andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

 ---
 ## Onwards...
 My actual implementation is a bit trickier since I decide to repack the 3D texture to a 2D texture (flattening the Z to the X axis).
-This removes the texture interpolation but it's now possible to bind pass multiple objects more easily to the shader.
+This removes the texture sampler interpolation on the z axis, but makes it easier to pass multiple objects to the shader.

 Some possible points of improvements:
 - Soft shadows should be possible but I'm still cooking:
-    - The traditional way is probably to sample an area light multiple times and take the average, but this will be expensive.
+    - The traditional way is to sample an area light multiple times and take the average, but this will be expensive.
-    - It seems to be possible to just hack the soft shadow based on distance, but I need to cook it a bit more.
+    - It should be possible to just hack the soft shadow based on distance, but I need to cook it a bit more.
-- Raymarch on a separate pass and not on the fragment shader since it's wastes performance.
+- Raymarch on a separate pass, not on the fragment shader since it's wastes performance.
-- The AxAxA resolution feels rigid, perhaps we can have higher resolution on more dense area of the mesh vs just uniformly spacing the distance field.
+- The NxNxN resolution feels rigid, an idea is to have higher resolution on more dense area of the mesh rather than just uniformly spacing the distance field.
 - Try to get foliage (with transparency) implementation down.
-- Pass texture to the models and perhaps we can create a simple beautiful low poly scene just for fun!
+- Pass texture to the models so we can create a simple beautiful low poly scene just for fun!

 ## Resources used